-Donald J. Cohen Fellows in Developmental Neuroscience
+Donald J. Cohen Fellows in Developmental Social Neuroscience

 Hannah Davies graduated with highest honors from Brandeis University in May 2022 with a M.Sc. in Neuroscience, a B.Sc. in Neuroscience and Psychology and a minor in Chemistry.
 During her undergraduate studies, Hannah worked as a research assistant in the Knight’s Laboratory studying the association of various childhood traumas with dissociative symptoms in borderline personality disorder and volunteered as a clinical research assistant at the VA Medical Center in Jamaica Plain studying the impact of exercise on relieving Parkinsonism symptomatology.
 Hannah performed her graduate research and honors thesis under Dr. Paul DiZio in the Ashton Graybiel Spatial Orientation Laboratory (AGSOL), where she conducted several experiments examining the mechanisms behind visual balancing after omitting position and/or motion visual cues.
 Outside of research, Hannah coordinated the “SPECTRUM” volunteer program at Brandeis University, providing families with mentoring, tutoring, and group play opportunities for their children with developmental disabilities.